facebookresearch/qmnist/making_qmnist/README.md

 ### Prerequisites

-The generation of the QWMNIST files is best performed on a linux computer running Debian or Ubuntu.
+The generation of the QMNIST files is best performed on a linux computer running Debian or Ubuntu.

 * Install `pytorch`, version 1.0, following the instructions of the [pytorch web site](http://pytorch.org).
 We recommend using the anaconda method.